 What began as a tiny seed quickly grew as other communities discovered that hungry people existed in their community, too.
 As word spread of the success of the Hempstead soup kitchen, The INN became a magnet for individuals who wanted to help those who were hungry in their own communities.
 By sharing their knowledge, the volunteers began to form an interfaith network of soup kitchens to feed hungry Long Islanders.
 Soon after the Hempstead soup kitchen began operations, others opened in Long Beach, Freeport and Central Islip.
 Each of these soup kitchens quickly filled a desperate need that existed in these communities.

 The INN responded to this problem by opening its first emergency shelter in 1984.
 The INN began to plan and institute a series of wide-ranging programs to help people from all over Long Island who were plagued by hunger and homelessness.
-The story continues, over thirty years later, with soup kitchens, emergency shelters, a long-term housing program and a free clothing boutique and resource center.
+The story continues, nearly forty years later, with the largest soup kitchen on Long Island, emergency shelters, a long-term housing program and a free clothing boutique and resource center.